Light Sensitivity: Causes, Treatments & Prevention

 The pathway by which light sensitivity occurs in migraines relates directly to certain cells in the back of the retina known as photoreceptors.
 There are several different types of these cells including rods, cones, and a group of cells known as intrinsically photosensitive retinal ganglion cells (IPRGC).
 In this latter group are cells containing the photopigment melanopsin, and they specifically appear to be the mediators of light sensitivity.
 This particular cell type appears to be maximally sensitive to blue light and amber light, peaking in the 450nm-500nm and 570nm-600nm ranges of the light spectrum.
 Signals from these cells, when activated, appear to converge on certain areas in the brain known as thalamic trigeminovascular neurons which then transmit pain signals from the dura to the cortex of the brain during a migraine attack8.
 Other researchers have suggested that another part of the brain known as the limbic system may be involved9.
 Finally it appears that the actual chemical mediator for light sensitivity may be the protein peptide calcitonin gene-related peptide (CGRP), and this may explain how those drugs known as CGRP inhibitors may work in this regard10.

-While light sensitivity has a huge impact amongst people with migraine, and is often the most debilitating symptom for them, there are effective treatments in the market today.
+While light sensitivity has a huge impact amongst people with migraine, and is often the most debilitating symptom for them, there are effective light management tools in the market today.

 1.)
 Laurell L Artto V Bendsten et al Premonitory symptoms in migraine: A cross-sectional study in 2714 persons.
 Cephalgia 2016 Sep;36(10):951-9 https://pubmed.ncbi.nlm.nih.gov/26643378/